-Athens Planetarium: The first planetarium of Greece was founded in 1966 and in 2003 a Digital Planetarium was created by the Institution Eugenidou.
+The Planetarium of Athens: The first planetarium of Greece was founded in 1966, but a Digital Planetarium was created by the Eugenides Foundation in 2003.
 It is one of the best planetariums in the world and was established with the testament of Eugene Eugenides, a Greek shipowner, and benefactor, who wanted to create an institution that would educate Greek young people in the sections of technology and science.

-The Athens Digital Planetarium counts on a large scale cinema projection system, which displays images over an area that is ten times bigger than a regular cinema room.
-In fact, its central dome has a diameter of 25m and a total surface of 950 sq. m, while the total area of the auditorium is 1450 sq. m.
+The Athens Digital Planetarium boasts a large-scale cinema projection system, which displays images over an area that is ten times bigger than a regular cinema room.
+In fact, its central dome has a diameter of 25 meters and a total surface of 900 sq. meters, while the total area of the auditorium is 1450 sq. meters.

-This high technology, in combination with the size of the building, allows creating celestial scenes that feel very real, as if visitors were contemplating a great sky or the magnificence of the imposing space right in front of their eyes.
-These features make the planetarium so popular that there is an average of 3,000 shows every year, with a total of 600,000 visitors of all ages.
+The high technology, along with the size of the building, allows the creation of celestial scenes that feel very real as if visitors were contemplating a great sky or the magnificence of the imposing space right in front of their eyes.

-Apart from offering educational and entertaining shows on astronomy, the Athens Planetarium, in collaboration with other institutions, such as the International Astronomy Union and the National Observatory of Athens, also offers international astronomy conferences.
-Furthermore, it has a library with books mainly about technology and science.
-The library extends for three floors and has more than 45,000 books.
+Apart from offering educational and entertaining shows on astronomy, the Athens Planetarium, in collaboration with other institutions, such as the International Astronomy Union and the National Observatory of Athens, also hosts international astronomy conferences.
+Furthermore, it has a library with books, mainly focused on technology and science.
+The library extends over three floors and has more than 45,000 books.

 There are many ways to reach the Planetarium from any location in Athens.